YUNYISHENG/Episode/pages/academic_book_lists.md

 - *f.
 Bootstrap*
 ++ A. C. Davison, D. V. Hinkley.
 1997. _Bootstrap Methods and their Application_
 ++ Michael R. Chernick, Robert A. LaBudde.
 2001. _An Introduction to Bootstrap Methods with Applications to R_
 ++ Bradley Efron, R.J.
 Tibshirani.
 1993. _An Introduction to the Bootstrap_
+++ Peter Hall.
+1992. _The Bootstrap and Edgeworth Expansion_

 - **B. Stochastic Process**
 Samuel Karlin, Howard M. Taylor.
 1975. _A First Course in Stochastic Processes._